thomasdekerf/cocoapi/README.md

 # Progress of work and installation

+Commits from original repo up till commit id `8c9bcc3cf640524c4c20a9c40e89cb6a2f2fa0e9` of master branch have been merged in this branch at the time of updating this README.

 This branch has been tested for python `v3.7` on Windows 10 with Anaconda.

 Python `v2.x` has been tested, but installation doesn't work.